 Positives

-The characters are all well written, even the ones that are nasty!
+The characters are all well-written, even the nasty ones!
 Laura, Bing, and Sylvie all make me want to hug them and fight for them.
-Cory, on the other hand, made me want to hit him.
-I may or may not have cried up at the end of the book.
+Cory, on the other hand, makes me want to hit him.
+I may or may not have cried at the end of the book.

 Negatives